What is Automation Testing (Ultimate Guide to Start Test Automation)

 Conclusion

-Often testers come across project deadlines and mandates to automate all the cases to improve testing estimates.
+Often, testers come across project deadlines and mandates to automate all cases to improve testing estimates.

-There are some common “wrong” perceptions about automation.
+There are a few common “wrong” perceptions about automation.
+They are:

-This excellent tutorial can be summarized in just 7 points.
+You can summarize this informative tutorial in just 7 points.

 Automation Testing:

-Here, Automation is explained in simple terms, but that doesn’t mean that it is always simple to do.
-There are challenges, risks and many other obstacles involved in it.
-There are numerous ways by which test automation can go wrong, but if all goes well, then the benefits of test automation are really huge.
+In this article, automation is explained in simple terms, but that doesn’t mean that it is always simple to do.
+There are some challenges, risks, and many other obstacles involved in it.
+There are several ways by which test automation can go wrong, but if all goes well, then the benefits of test automation are really huge.

 Upcoming ones in this series: